Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
 You attempt to curse a creature you can see within range with impending misfortune.
-The creature must succeed on a CHAa Save or be Cursed.
+The creature must succeed on a CHA  Save or be Cursed.
 Whenever a creature you have Cursed in this way that you can see succeeds on a Save, you can end the curse on that creature and cause the creature to fail instead.
 - **Classes**: Cleric, Paladin
 *(Source: CS)*